A Level Media Studies

 We are immersed in the products of the mass media on a daily basis.
 Figures vary wildly, but it is estimated that the average individual is exposed to at least a good few hundred advertisements a day.
 The best of them – or worst, depending on your point of view – can stay with us for years.
 Just as it is necessary today to have numeracy and literacy skills, it is increasingly important to have the critical abilities to engage with the media so that we are able to understand the designs it has on us and so that we are able to avoid being naïvely manipulated.

 By studying Media Studies A level, you will develop the knowledge and skills needed to analyse the products of the media.
 You will look at all aspects of their design from their audio-visual presentation to the rhetorical devices and connotations of the language they use.
-You will examine a wide range of material, ranging from music videos and print advertisements to video games and internet content.
-Films are only studied in the context of marketing and production, to avoid overlap with the sister subject, Film Studies.
+You will examine a wide range of material and media forms, ranging from television and film to online media, music, print and advertising.
+Case studies on a selection of products will be used to support essay answers in the exams.

 Why study it and what skills does it develop?

 An A level in Media Studies provides a good foundation for further study in the humanities.
 It will develop your analytical skills and develop your ability to express complex ideas in a clear written form.
-It combines well with other subjects requiring verbal and visual analysis, such as English Literature and History of Art, though the creative coursework element means it makes a good partner for Art, Photography and Graphic Design too.
-The coursework will develop some photographic skills and the use of Adobe Photoshop.
+It combines well with other subjects requiring verbal and visual analysis, such as English Literature and History of Art, though the creative coursework element (although smaller than in the previous syllabus) means it makes a good partner for Art, Photography and Graphic Design too.
+The coursework will develop some photographic and video skills and the use of digital manipulation and editing software.

 What prior knowledge and skills are required?